buddhaman/AnymaEngine/Readme.md

 - Turn agent into entity?
 At least something such that collision detection and vision is possible between both plants and agents.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.
+- Create tilemap and interpolate colors on the edges for biomes.

 - Design mouth.
 - Make graph in real seconds as units.